-Apple’s Keynote app has just added the fascinating ability to insert live video into your slides and presentations.
+Apple’s Keynote app includes the ability to insert live video into your slides and presentations.
 Here’s how it works, and why you might want to give it a try.

 How to add Live Video